namurray/Sunrise/README.md

 # Sunrise
-"A volcano illuminates, but daybreak furnishes a still better illumination."
+"<a href="https://namurray.github.io/sunrise.html">A volcano illuminates, but daybreak furnishes a still better illumination.</a>"
 &mdash; Victor Hugo